-- Consider the following questions related to concepts within this Comprehensive Plan prior to approving rezoning requests. - Does the development provide something unique for Heath amenities for each residential lot, redevelopment of retail uses, a mixture of uses, etc.? - o Is the development within walking distance to retail areas, public uses, parks and open spaces? - Does the development provide off-street pedestrian and bicycle connections to existing and future development? - How does the development proposal impact the City fiscally tax revenue, public considerations (such as parks, schools, etc.)? - How does the development respect environmentally significant areas like floodplains are these areas used as an amenity? - Ensure that the proposed development is of a type and quality that will be acceptable for the long-term, especially if immediate development of the property is not intended to occur upon the granting of the proposed rezoning.
+- Consider the following questions related to concepts within this Comprehensive Plan prior to approving rezoning requests. - o Does the development provide something unique for Heath? - o Is the development within walking distance to public uses, parks, and open spaces? - Does the development provide off-street pedestrian and bicycle connections to existing and future development? - How does the development proposal impact the City fiscally tax revenue, infrastructure, public services, and other public considerations (such as parks, schools, etc.)? - How does the development respect environmentally significant areas like floodplains are these areas used as an amenity? - Ensure that the proposed development is of a type and quality that will be acceptable for the long-term, especially if immediate development of the property is not intended to occur upon the granting of the proposed rezoning.